rpm-software-management/dnf/doc/automatic.rst

 ``apply_updates``
     boolean, default: False

-    Whether packages comprising the available updates should be applied, i.e. installed via RPM.
+    Whether packages comprising the available updates should be applied by ``dnf-automatic.timer``, i.e. installed via RPM.
 Implies ``download_updates``.
 Note that if this is set to ``False``, downloaded packages will be left in the cache till the next successful DNF transaction.
+Note that the other timer units override this setting.

 ``download_updates``
     boolean, default: False

-    Whether packages comprising the available updates should be downloaded.
+    Whether packages comprising the available updates should be downloaded by ``dnf-automatic.timer``.
+Note that the other timer units override this setting.

 .. _upgrade_type_automatic-label: